rackerlabs/design-system/_component_design/checkboxes.md

 Consider the following best practices when you label a checkbox option:

 - Use positive and active wording for option labels.
 Avoid negations such as **Don't send me more email**.
 Negative option labels indicate that the user must select the checkbox in order for something *to not happen*.
 - Write an option label so that a user understands what happens when the checkbox is selected, and what will *not* happen if the checkbox is *not* selected.
-If you can't write a clear label, use two radio buttons instead: one radio button for turning the feature on and one radio button for turning the feature off.
+If you can't write a clear label, use two radios instead: one radio for turning the feature on and one radio for turning the feature off.
 Ensure that you write clear labels for each of the two cases.

 {% include note.html content="Allow users to select an option by clicking on the checkbox or the option label.
 A larger target is easier to click." %}